Office of Residence Life

 Campus Safety Programs — UT Alert

-Drugs, Alcohol and Paraphernalia Regulations
+Drug, Alcohol, Tobacco, and Paraphernalia Regulations

-The use, possession and/or intent to sell, transport, deliver, distribute, exchange or manufacture illegal drugs or being under the influence of narcotics or dangerous drugs, except those permitted by law and under medical supervision, are prohibited and strictly enforced.
+The use, possession and/or intent to sell, transport, deliver, distribute, exchange or manufacture drugs or being under the influence of narcotics or dangerous drugs, except those permitted by law and under medical supervision, are prohibited and strictly enforced.
 The person to whom the drugs are prescribed must use prescribed drugs appropriately.
 Drug paraphernalia, decorations and attire, including but not limited to bongs, pipes, roach clips, hookahs, rolling paper, neon lights, etc., are prohibited.
 The Office of Residence Life reserves the right to confiscate any items in violation of the policy and/or request removal of items from the residence hall.
-Students found to be in violation of this policy will be required to attend and pay for a drug awareness program and/or intense drug treatment (cost to be determined by the program).
+Students found to violate this policy will be required to attend and pay for a drug awareness program and/or intense drug treatment (cost to be determined by the program).
 In addition, violators are subject to termination of their housing contracts.

 Alcoholic Beverages